By Jean Stewart, Toastmasters International

 Image: Pixabay

-If you are presenting at a Corporate event, take time to find out about the organisation.
-They will undoubtedly have a fund of stories about their organisation and the people in it.
+If you are presenting at a Corporate event, take time to find out about the organization.
+They will undoubtedly have a fund of stories about their organization and the people in it.
 Pitched correctly this can provide you with an excellent opening to your presentation – and there may even be a funny story you can share.
 But remember…

 Never make personal comments about anyone in the audience as a way of being amusing.
 Do not think that pre-arranging a ‘victim’ will work.
 Many in the audience will then spend the entire presentation worrying that they will be the next target.
 It’s a quick way, to lose the support of the rest of the audience.
 It is important that you remain the friendly presenter who is on the side of the audience, not someone who is itching for confrontation.